wilko473/boardcardgames/README.md

 This project contains the custom code to train DMC agents on Keezen.
-The folder structur could be copied over a RLCard project.
+The folder structure could be copied over a RLCard project.
 Just register the keezen environment in the __init__.py.

 The folder structure: